Lungworm in Dogs

 What is Lungworm?

-Canine lungworm (Angiostrongylus Vasorum) is a parasite that as an adult lives in the chambers of a dog’s heart and the main blood vessels connecting the heart to the lungs.
+Canine lungworm (Angiostrongylus vasorum) is a parasite that as an adult lives in the chambers of a dog’s heart and the main blood vessels connecting the heart to the lungs.

-Dogs can become infected when they eat a slug or snail, or come in contact with their slime trail.
+Dogs can become infected when they eat a slug or snail or come in contact with their slime trail.
 This means that it is not only habitual eaters of these slimy creatures that are at risk, but also dogs who have any access to outdoor areas where slugs and snails may have been.
+Lungworm is not transmissible dog to dog, or, thankfully, dog to human!

-Slugs and snails become infected with lungworm from larval stages that are excreted in infected dog’s faeces.
-Foxes can also carry lungworm, and therefore slugs and snails can become infected from them as well.
+Slugs and snails become infected with lungworm from larval stages that are excreted in the infected dog’s faeces.
+Foxes can also carry lungworm, and therefore slugs and snails can become infected by them as well.
 In a recent survey performed by the Royal Veterinary College it was found 74.4% of foxes in Greater London are now infected with lungworm.

 Why does it matter if my dog has lungworm?